kumpuldev/ects/.github/CONTRIBUTING.md

 ## License

-By contributing to Immutable.js, you agree that your contributions will be licensed under its MIT license.
+By contributing to ects, you agree that your contributions will be licensed under its MIT license.